hci-a-if-its-2019/final-project-ichiraku-ramen/USABILITY-EVALUATION.md

 - Incidence :
   - **2#10** Participant find it hard to perform searching with the current searching box position
   - **5#19** Participant find it hard to perform searching with the current searching box position

-## Do's and Don't

-### Do's
-- Give feedback on user action.
-- Use consistent UI placement.
-- Give user more flexibility on searching.
-- Use UI that users can intuitively use.

-### Dont's
-- Display sistem error or something similar
-- Use unstable/unconsistent UI